-The Wounded, Ill, and Injured Warrior Support Team (WIIWST) began several years ago as Purple Heart Hero Support™ and has expanded its focus.
-The WIIWST program, run jointly by staff in our MarineParents.com headquarters in Columbia, Missouri, and on-site volunteers, and funded by generous support from foundations, corporations, and individual donors, provides support and services to wounded, ill, and injured military service members and their family members in the following ways:
+The Warrior Support Team (WST) began several years ago as Purple Heart Hero Support™ and has expanded its focus.
+The WST program, run jointly by staff in our MarineParents.com headquarters in Columbia, Missouri, and on-site volunteers, is funded by generous support from foundations, corporations, and individual donors.
+We provide support and services to wounded, ill, and injured military service members and their family members in the following ways:

 At military hospitals on both coasts we serve meals 2-4 times a month and distribute free copies of The Wounded Warrior Handbook and books by other experts.
 We also provide other resources to enhance the healing and recovery of wounded, ill, and injured service members, their caregivers, and their families.
 We help keep the Marine Corps Liaison Office supply closet well stocked for the day-to-day needs of outpatient families at Walter Reed National Military Medical Center in Bethesda, Maryland.